Health Care Management

 A minimum grade point average (GPA) of 2.5 on a 4.0 scale.

-Application materials which must be submitted to the School of Graduate Studies include an application, essay, official transcripts from all colleges attended, three (3) professional references, and a résumé.
+Application materials which must be submitted to the School of Graduate Studies include an application, non-refundable application fee, essay, official transcripts from all colleges attended, three (3) professional references, and a résumé.
 If a student is seeking simultaneous admission to a degree program in the colleges of Business and Technology, Nursing, or Public Health, and the Health Care Management Certificate Program, the student must submit two (2) applications, a dual degree form, one set of the required credentials (transcripts, test scores, references, etc.).
 If a student is currently admitted to one of the above degree programs in administration and later wishes to be considered for admission to the Health Care Management Certificate Program, the student must only submit a completed application form indicating an interest in the certificate program and a dual degree form.

 All applications will be evaluated by the Program Coordinator.
 Factors given consideration in the admission decision include the following: grade point average, professional work experience, writing ability, demonstrated interest in health care management, and references.
 Applicants are encouraged to address their related accomplishments and goals in the essay and résumé.